PhilipUit/-National-Center-for-Immunization-and-Respiratory-Diseases-about-National-Immunizations-in-Children/README.md

 NISPUF14_CODEBOOK.PDF is a PDF that contains a description of the format for the data in nispuf14.dat.
 In other words, the PDF tells you how to read the data in nispuf14.dat.

 Why would we need a PDF to tell us how to read our data?
 Well, this data file is stored in a positional format.
 This means that both the value and relative position of each character provides meaning within the dataset.
-## Setup importing packages we will need
+### # Setup importing packages we will need
+from PyPDF2 import PdfFileReader, PdfFileWriter,PdfFileMerger
+import pandas as pd
+import numpy as np
+import json
+# import tabula library
+import tabula

 ## Summary